BetterBrief/silverstripe-opauth/README.md

 ### How do I configure the module and its strategies?
 All Opauth-specific configuration variables can be put under `opauth_settings` and are passed directly to `Opauth`.

-You can put these settomgs in your `_config.yml` file.
+You can put these settings in your `_config.yml` file.
 Additionally, as your strategy API details will likely change per domain and thus per environment, you are able to update these using the `Config` API.
 Please see the [Opauth config documentation](https://github.com/opauth/opauth/wiki/Opauth-configuration#configuration-array).
 Here's some examples to help you:

 ###### `_config.yml` example:
 ```yml